 - Egg Noodles: I typically buy Manischewitz egg noodles, but you can find egg noodles in just about any grocery store.
 They are typically on the bottom of the shelf of the pasta section in bags.
 I like using the medium sized egg noodles, but any width will work fine.

+Preheat your oven to 375℉ degrees and spray a 9x13 baking pan with baking spray.
 Start by bringing water to a boil and cooking the noodles al dente.
 Use the lower end of the recommended cooking time as a guide.

 While the noodles are boiling, cream together the butter and sugar in a stand mixer or with a handheld mixer.

 Once the butter and sugar are creamed together, add in the eggs, and beat well.
 Then add in the cottage cheese, sour cream, and vanilla.
-This is your custard.
-Set aside while the noodles finish cooking.

 Once the noodles are done cooking, drain well and rinse with cool water.
 Add the noodles into the custard mixture and mix well with a spatula.
-Then transfer the whole mixture into your prepared pan.

 You can also freeze the leftovers by wrapping well in plastic wrap and then foil and storing in the freezer for up to a month.
-Follow reheating directions above.
+Follow the reheating directions above.

 Looking for more classic Jewish recipes?
 Try these: